dthuff/dthuff.github.io/_posts/2023-03-04-post-dl-setup.md

 published: true
 ---

-Machine learning, and deep learning in particular, can impose some hefty computation requirements, which can be a barrier for getting started.
-There are a lot of great cloud-based workarounds, but maybe you just wanna hear those fans spin up under your desk, ya know?
+Machine learning, and deep learning in particular, can impose some hefty computational requirements which can be a barrier for getting started.
+There are a lot of great cloud-based workarounds, but maybe you just wanna hear those fans spin up under your own desk, ya know?

-I have had success running DL models locally on a PC I built primarily for gaming.
+I have had success running DL models locally on a PC I built primarily for gaming with no hardware changes.
 I still play games occasionally, but now my GPU mostly spends it's days computing convolutions.

 # Hardware

-I built my current pc in 2014, and it's starting to show it's age a bit.
+I built my current pc in 2014, and it is starting to show its age a bit.
 I upgraded the GPU in 2018-ish.
 I also did the RAM and added a second SSD at some point.

 CPU: Intel 4690K @ 3.5 GHz
 GPU: NVIDIA GeFORCE GTX 1080 (8 GB)